-Why is it that whenever we want to reward academic staff, the incentive is to “buy yourself out of teaching” and at the very least “offload some marking”.
-Of course the answer is often that the alternatives are to remove yourself from service or administration (and the place grinds to a halt) or, God Forbid, let up on the research outputs.
-So teaching it is that is the malleable element and assessment all the more so.
+Why is it that whenever we want to reward academic staff, the incentive is to “buy yourself out of teaching”, or at the very least “offload some marking”?
+Of course, the answer is often that the alternatives are to remove yourself from service or administration (and the place grinds to a halt) or, God Forbid, let up on the research outputs.
+So teaching is the malleable element, and assessment all the more so.

 Shame.
 How do you really know if your teaching is effective if you don’t see the results?
 How can you revise and improve your paper if you don’t complete that feedback loop for students?